habnabit/pycon2014/description.rst

 Objectives
 ==========

-Attendees should come away with a better idea about how to write code using parsley's stream protocol support and expose an interface using said stream protocol support that doesn't make subclassing the public API.
+Attendees should come away knowing how to write code using parsley's stream protocol support and how to expose an interface using said stream protocol support that doesn't make subclassing the public API.

 Detailed Abstract